mjicio/CaptaiNinja3808/README.md

 - 🌱 I’m currently coding in **Javascript** and **html**.

-- ❓  I am in love with coding Discord Bots, I also love helping!.<br/>
+- ❓  I am in love with coding, I also love helping!.<br/>

 ***